Joe Saldana: Racing career

-For 1970, Joe drove the upright Roger Beck house car, which was owned by John Leverenz and Bill Chadborne.
+For 1970, Saldana drove the upright Roger Beck house car, which was owned by John Leverenz and Bill Chadborne.
 "Little Joe" swept to wins just about everywhere he raced.
 By the time August rolled around, he was the odds-on favorite to finally get that Knoxville Nationals win he had been seeking for so long.
 He proceeded to run away with the National Championship race defeating Dick Sutcliffe, Ray Lee Goodwin, and Jan Opperman.
 He also easily won the Knoxville season point title.
-In the fall of 1970, Joe ventured out to California, where he drove the 1969 California Racing Association (CAA) championship winning Ernie Duncan Chevy, and won the Ascot Grand Prix.
+In the fall of 1970, Saldana ventured out to California, where he drove the 1969 California Racing Association (CAA) championship winning Ernie Duncan Chevy, and won the Ascot Grand Prix.

-As strong a year as 1970 was, Joe had his sights set on a much loftier goal -the Indianapolis 500.
-In order to get there, Joe knew he had to go USAC racing.
+As strong a year as 1970 was, Saldana had his sights set on a much loftier goal -the Indianapolis 500.
+In order to get there, he knew he had to go USAC racing.
 So in 1971, he went back east to pursue his dream of racing in the Indy 500.
 He had sprint car rides that year with "Boston Louie" Seymour, Steve Stapp, Robert Ziegler and E.T.
 Morse.

-The year 1972 saw Joe's first USAC feature win, but oddly enough, it did not come in a sprint car, it was in George Gamester's USAC midget at Champaign, Illinois.
+The year 1972 saw Saldana's first USAC feature win, but oddly enough, it did not come in a sprint car, it was in George Gamester's USAC midget at Champaign, Illinois.

-The year 1973 was the year Joe broke in the win column with the USAC sprints for the first time, and what a first time win it was aboard the Lloyd Weaver Excavating Special!
-The Tony Hulman Classic was the only dirt track event to be nationally televised at the time, and "Little Joe" showed ABC's Wide World of Sports viewers (and even color commentator and former World Champion, Jackie Stewart) just what a sprinter can do in the hands of a master driver, as Saldana never set a wheel wrong the entire 40 laps at the Terre Haute Action Track, easily defeating Rollie Beale, Don Nordhorn, Bruce Walkup and Sammy Sessions.
+In 1973, Saldana achieved his first USAC Sprint Car Series win at the Tony Hulman Classic, held at the Terre Haute Action Track.
+Driving for Lloyd Weaver Excavating, he led for 40 laps to win the event, which was broadcast nationally on ABC's Wide World of Sports.
+He finished ahead of Rollie Beale, Don Nordhorn, Bruce Walkup, and Sammy Sessions.

 Saldana moved to the Smith Speed Shop Special of Ray & Cissi Smith for 1974.
 Although he was close on several occasions, Joe did not manage any wins with the Smith Chevy as the car proved less reliable than desired.